emilyy-dev/BetterJails/README.md

 - `betterjails.receivebroadcast` / Prints in the user's chat when a player has been jailed.
 - `betterjails.betterjails` / Lets the user execute the `/betterjails` command.
 - `betterjails.betterjails.reload` / Lets the user reload the files into memory by doing `/betterjails reload`.
+- `betterjails.betterjails.save` / Lets the user save the files from memory by doing `/betterjails save`.